bettersg/call-home-site/src/pages/faqs.md

           landline calling, SMS delivery, phone number verification).
 This makes it super easy for us to iterate the service to best fit our users' needs.
-Supported by Twillio.org, Call Home gets a discounted rate from Twilio, which means that the overall calling costs are up to 30% lower than standard calling rates.
+Supported by Twillio.org, Call Home gets a discounted rate from Twilio, which means that the overall calling costs are 40-55% than standard calling rates, and are competitive with the lowest rates in the market.
       - type: grid_item
         title: Which countries does Call Home support?
         content: Currently, we support migrant workers with a valid Singapore number.